 Sharon Bunter is a family carer.
-She cares for her 26-year-old son who returned back to the family home after he experienced a major breakdown due to his mental illness in October 2015.
+She cares for her 26-year-old son who returned back to the family home after he experienced a major breakdown due to his mental health challenges in October 2015.

 Sharon was having trouble coping with her new caring role and recalls taking her son to medical appointments, sitting outside in waiting rooms and thinking to herself ‘who is listening to me?’.